justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/accelerators/using-the-minium-accelerator-to-jump-start-your-b2b-store/README.md

 # Using the Minium Accelerator to Jump-Start Your B2B Store

-Minium is a Liferay Commerce [Accelerator](../README.md) that quickly and easily sets up a business-to-business (B2B) store designed to meet the needs of a manufacturer. it is meant to showcase a modern B2B digital commerce experience.
+Minium is a Liferay Commerce [Accelerator](../README.md) that quickly and easily sets up a business-to-business (B2B) store designed to meet the needs of a manufacturer, showcasing a modern B2B digital commerce experience.
 It is designed with features that make the experience as smooth as possible by having elements that are both functional and elegant.

 The accelerator accomplishes this by providing the base hierarchy of site pages and design, sample data, and configurations for a site in a single action.
 Minium also highlights Liferay Commerce's B2B Account Management functionality, enabling streamlined account management and self-service through the use of [Account Roles](../../../customers/account-management/account-roles/README.md), [Account Groups](../../../customers/account-management/creating-a-new-account-group/README.md), and [Order Workflows](../../../sales/order-management/order-workflows/).